YahooArchive/mojito/docs/dev_guide/topics/mojito_yui_config.rst

 ####

 - By bundling YUI with your application, you can choose the version of YUI to serve.
+- If you deploy the YUI bundled with your application to the client, the application can use the YUI when offline.
+For example, your application can run as an HTML5 or hybrid application (e.g., PhoneGap).

 .. _yui_app-cons:

 Cons
 ####

+- Node.js is not very good at serving static assets (i.e., YUI), so the performance of your application may be negatively impacted.
+- Static assets are not versioned and are generally cached in browsers.
+Thus, although you update the YUI version bundled with your application, the client may still be using an older version: this is the most convincing reason to use a CDN, which avoids this problem.

 .. _yui_app-ex: